GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Methodology

 \subsubsection{Coarse-grained Latent Movement Sequence Reconstruction}

-We first reconstruct each real LBSN check-in trajectory $s$ into a latent movement sequence, $s_{\mathit{lat}} = [(l_1, c_1), \ldots, (l_L, c_L)]$.
 Given a time interval $\mathit{I}$, we divide the total duration into $L$ slots, where $L = [D / I]$, $D$ is the duration.
+We reconstruct each real LBSN check-in trajectory $s$ into a latent movement sequence, $s_{\mathit{lat}} = [(l_1, c_1), \ldots, (l_L, c_L)]$.
 For each slot $i$, the latent coordinate $l_i$ is the geographic mean of all check-ins $P_i$ falling within that time window ($l_i = \frac{1}{|P_i|}\sum_{(p_j,t_j) \in P_i} g_{p_j}$), and the intensity $c_i$ is their count ($c_i = |P_i|$).
 Next, we adopt \textit{linear interpolation} between the nearest preceding ($i_p$) and subsequent ($i_n$) time slots with no check-ins ($c_i = 0$), where the missing location is calculated as $l_i = l_{i_p} + ((i - i_p) / (i_n - i_p)) \cdot (l_{i_n} - l_{i_p})$.
 For empty slots at the sequence boundaries, we apply \textit{circular interpolation}, treating the trajectory as a loop to infer locations between the first and last observed points.
 This reformulation transforms sparse event data into a \textbf{\textit{spatially continuous}} and \textbf{\textit{temporally regular}} format, enabling compatibility with diffusion models while reducing memory and computational costs via temporal compression.